Filmmaker, Scholar & Producer

 I was first trained as a professional photographer.
 I became a history professor after I received my BA from the University of Montana and my MA and PhD in intellectual history from the University of Chicago.
 A professor at the University of Nebraska, Lincoln, I hold the Samuel Clark Waugh Distinguished Professorship of International Relations and serve as Chair the Department of History, where I teach history and filmmaking for historians.
 In 2002, I was elected to a life-honor of being Senior Associate Member of St Antony’s College, Oxford.

-As an internationally respected expert of terrorism and colonial history, I write about the end of the European empires anticolonialism and postcolonialism.
-I’ve written extensively about France and Algeria, terrorism and national liberation movements.
-One of my favorite essays on France and Algeria is Albert Camus and the Anticolonials: Why Camus Wouldn’t Play a Zero Sum Game.
+As expert on terrorism and colonial history, I write about the end of the European empires anticolonialism and postcolonialism.
+One of my favorite essays on France and Algeria is Albert Camus and the Anticolonials: Why Camus Wouldn’t Play a Zero Sum Game, and I recently published an essay in Los Angles Review of Books about my decision to move into the domain of filmmaking.

 I am currently writing a trade book on the history of twentieth century decolonization.